Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _colorVisual_2.AnchorPoint = Visual.AlignType.BottomEnd;
    // Shifting the visual left and up _colorVisual_2.RelativePosition = new RelativeVector2(-0.1f, -0.1f);
-   // For values > 0 corners are rounded
-   _colorVisual_2.CornerRadius = 50.0f;
+   // For values greater than 0 corners are rounded _colorVisual_2.CornerRadius = 50.0f;
    // Setting a value lower than for the previous object causes it to be covered
    // Without changing this value, the objects are drawn in the order they were added